 Store Thanksgiving leftovers safely

 - After you've enjoyed the feast, you'll need to get the leftover goodies into the fridge.
 Food shouldn't be sitting out for more than two hours.

 - Make sure to remove the stuffing from the turkey cavity prior to storing.

 - Divide leftovers into shallow containers, which allow rapid cooling, before storing in the refrigerator or freezer.

-- Use a microwave or oven to reheat foods to an internal temperature of 165 degrees.
+- Use a microwave or oven to reheat foods to an internal temperature of 165° F.

 - Consume leftover food within three to four days.
-If you’re looking to stretch your turkey for a longer period of time, store the leftovers in the freezer for up to 3 to 4 months.
+If you're looking to stretch your turkey for a longer period of time, store the leftovers in the freezer for up to three to four months.

-- If you’re travelling 2 or more hours away with your leftovers in tow, make sure that you put the food in a cooler with ice packs.
+- If you're traveling two or more hours away with your leftovers in tow, make sure that you put the food in a cooler with ice packs.